- Do you fear driving on expressways?

-A driving phobia is defined as experiencing intense fear or anxiety about driving.
+A driving phobia, or vehophobia, is defined as experiencing intense fear or anxiety about driving.
 Even thinking about driving a car can invoke worry and panic-like feelings.
 Anticipatory anxiety is common when you feel anxious just thinking about driving.
 Thinking about a specific driving situation can cause significant distress.
 Both the anticipation of a dangerous event and the unpleasantness of the anxiety induced by driving are primary concerns.

 Fortunately, driving phobias are treatable.
 Dr. Mazzei has years of experience helping individuals overcome phobias.
 She will work with you to identify how your phobia started and how best to treat it using evidence-based psychotherapy techniques.

 - Feeling irritable or restless when driving or when anticipating driving